 DISTINCTcolumn must either be the first column of the index, or any leading column(s) must be used as constraints in your query.

 In practice, this means that if we use the questions from the beginning of this blog post ("retrieve a list of unique IDs in order" and "retrieve the last reading of each ID"), we would need at least one index like this (but if you're using a TimescaleDB hypertable, this likely already exists):

 With that index in place, you should start to see immediate benefit if your queries look similar to the benchmarking examples below.
 When Skip Scan is chosen for your query, the

 EXPLAIN ANALYZE output will show one or more

 -> Unique -> Merge Append Sort Key: _hyper_8_79_chunk.tags_id, _hyper_8_79_chunk."time" DESC -> Custom Scan (SkipScan) on _hyper_8_79_chunk -> Index Only Scan using _hyper_8_79_chunk_cpu_tags_id_time_idx on _hyper_8_79_chunk Index Cond: (tags_id > NULL::integer) -> Custom Scan (SkipScan) on _hyper_8_80_chunk -> Index Only Scan using _hyper_8_80_chunk_cpu_tags_id_time_idx on _hyper_8_80_chunk Index Cond: (tags_id > NULL::integer) ...

 If you’re new to Timescale, create a free account to get started with a fully managed TimescaleDB instance (100 % free for 30 days).

 If you are an existing user:

-- Self-managed TimescaleDB: Here are upgrade instructions.
+- Self-managed TimescaleDB: Here are the upgrade instructions.

-Join our Slack community to share your results, ask questions, get advice, and connect with other developers (I, as well as our co-founders, engineers, and passionate community members are active on all channels).
+Join our Slack Community to share your results, ask questions, get advice, and connect with other developers (I, as well as our co-founders, engineers, and passionate community members, are active on all channels).